seven1240/FreeSWITCH-Portal/README.md

     http://localhost:8080/portal/index.html

+If you it asking for username and password you can find them in /usr/local/freeswitch/conf/autoload_configs/xml\_rpc.conf.xml.
+For more information see <http://wiki.freeswitch.org/wiki/Mod_xml_rpc> .

 ## Todo

 * Websocket - by add websocket support in FreeSWITCH we can see channel changes lively, I have some working code as a patch to mod\_event\_socket.